scailfin/flowserv-core/docs/workflow.rst

       files:
        - results/greetings.txt

 Assume we want to build a system that allows users to run the Hello world demo via a (web-based) interface where they provide a text file with person names and a sleep period value.
 There are three main parts to such a system.
 First, we need to display a form where the user can select (upload) a text file and enter a sleep time value.
-Second, after the user submits their input data, we need to create an update version of the workflow specification as shown above where we replace the value of ``inputfile`` and ``sleeptime`` with the user-provided values.
+Second, after the user submits their input data, we need to create an updated version of the workflow specification as shown above where we replace the value of ``inputfile`` and ``sleeptime`` with the user-provided values.
 We then pass the modified workflow specification to a REANA instance for execution.
 There are several way for implementing such a system.
-Parameterized workflow templates are part of one possible solution.
+Parameterized workflow templates are part of the solution that is implemented for **flowServ**.

 What are Parameterized Workflow Templates?
 ==========================================

 Similar to REANA workflow specifications, parameterized workflow templates are serialized in YAML or JSON format.
 Each template has two main elements: ``workflow`` and ``parameters``.
-The ``workflow`` element is mandatory and the ``parameters`` element is optional.
+Only the ``workflow`` element is mandatory in a workflow template.

 The ``workflow`` element contains the workflow specification.
-The structure and syntax of this specification is dependent on the backend (engine) that is used to execute workflows.
+The structure and syntax of this specification is dependent on the backend (engine) that is used to execute the final workflow.
 If the `REANA Workflow Engine <https://github.com/scailfin/benchmark-reana-backend>`_ is being used, the workflow specification is expected to follow the the common syntax for REANA workflow specifications.

-The ``parameters`` section defines those parts of a workflow that are variable with respect to user inputs.
+The ``parameters`` section defines those parts of the workflow that are variable with respect to user inputs.
 We refer to these are *template parameters*.
 Template parameters can for example be used to define input and output values for workflow steps or identify Docker container images that contain the code for individual workflow steps.
 The detailed parameter declarations are intended to be used by front-end tools to render forms that collect user input.

 An example template for the **Hello World example** is shown below.